 Illinois Hardest Hit Program

-IHDA is required to submit progress reports to the Treasury Department on a quarterly basis.
-Access the Illinois Hardest Hit program reports.
+IHDA is required to submit progress reports to U.S. Treasury on a quarterly basis.
+See here to access the Illinois Hardest Hit program reports.

 If you are interested in becoming an IHDA partner under the Illinois Hardest Hit program, either as a sponsor or servicer, see the Foreclosure Prevention Partners page under the Partner section of this site.